First posted Jul 1, 2008

 Mewzhi Federal Highway System gii-zhitjigaade 1926-27, eko-niishing dash miinwaa gii-zhitigaade Federal highway qii-mamowa waabinong-epingishimok nikeyaa, qii-takamoowa shpiming Michigan Neyaashiing.
 Wi dash wiigo ntam gaa-mamoowak waabanoong nikeyaa US 2 qii-ji-maajitaamoowa Brevort waabinong nikeyaa biinish Moran, mii-dash zhaawanoong-waabanoong St. Ignace.
 Megwa dash zhe eteq gchi-miikan 1938 qii-zhitigaadeban, gegaa gwa naasaap Anishinaabeg gaa-bi-daajig maanpii nikeyaa.

-Tuesday, August 12 Todays route using Google Earth Todays route using Google Maps
+Tuesday, August 12 Todays route using Google Earth

-Camp Cadillac, Cadillac Michigan Locate this campground with Google Earth $36.00 per night
+Camp Cadillac, Cadillac, Michigan Locate this campground with Google Earth $36.00 per night

 A stop over en route south.
 An old KOA campground which is in need of a bit of cleaning, small bits of trash are scattered around the campsites.
 The included high speed Internet was so slow we switched to our own system which was faster even though it was slower than a dial up.

-Wednesday, August 13 Todays route Todays route using Google Maps
+Wednesday, August 13 Todays route

 We are slowly moving toward Indiana to have some work done on the trailer.
 We stopped along the way at a rest area locate with Google Earth that was listed as scenic.
 I guess scenic is relative as the view was mostly the tops of trees and the sight distance was maybe a couple of miles.
 However, I am continually impressed with how Michigan handles their rest areas.
 They are always neat and well laid out.
 This one had an historical marker and a memorial plaque to an obviously well loved chief maintenance engineer.
 This is a very nice campground, clean with lots of trees.
 And the Internet connection is the best we have had so far on the entire trip.
 The campground is very near Wyoming.......
 Wyoming, Michigan that is.
 Wyoming Michigan